 Exploring sound with the Doppler effect

-As usual, we will start by adding a fresh instance of the Doppler on a newly created audio channel within Soundbridge which contains a simple drum loop.
+As usual, we will start by adding a new instance of the Doppler on a newly created audio channel within the Soundbridge: DAW, which contains a simple drum loop.

 Space display is taking the main part of the Doppler interface.
 This window shows a “field” in front of the listener.
 He is always located at the 0,0 point (indicated by the red dot).
 A sound that is moving from the Start to Endpoint will be shown in this space display, along with the start/ end points.
 Additionally, the Moving Cursor will travel on the Track.